 The fact the next-generation Camaro will replace the current model for the 2016 model year is no longer a mystery, but Chevrolet has finally made things official, confirming that 2015 will be last year on the market for the fifth-gen pony .
 The announcement, which came with a shorts list of updates — basically just one new color — for the 2015 Camaro , was quite brief and lacked any details on the redesigned model.
 However, previous reports have suggested the Camaro will get a new platform and an evolutionary styling that’s pretty familiar to customers.

 Of course, the 2016 Camaro will get plenty of powertrain updates, with more horsepower coming out of its V-6 and V-8 engines, and possibly with the Corvette’s seven-speed manual transmission offered as standard.
 Interior revisions may include more soft-touch materials and premium surfaces, and loads of technology that will help the Camaro catch up with the 2015 Mustang .

 As for the 2015 model, there are no horsepower improvements on the horizon, with all the current models to keep their respective specs and configurations.
 The main novelty is a new Blue Velvet Metallic color to the existing palette.
 With no significant updates on the table, pricing for the 2015 Camaro lineup is likely to remain nearly unchanged.

-Click past the jump to read more about the 2014 Chevrolet Camaro Z/28.
+Click past the jump to read more about the current Chevrolet Camaro.